 8. HALANGSHI – Bamunimaidan.

 Although, this is not all of the amazing traditional Assamese cuisines mentioned here, but an endless list of items yet to be the talk of the place.
-So, the next visit to Assam, you should definitely try out these basic delicacies.
+So, on the next visit to Assam, you should definitely try out these basic delicacies.

 I hope my blog has provided imperative information and enlightened you about Assam and its food culture.